qdrant/landing_page/qdrant-landing/content/documentation/frameworks/langchain.md

 To search with only dense vectors,

 - The `retrieval_mode` parameter should be set to `RetrievalMode.DENSE`(default).
-- A [dense embeddings provider](https://python.langchain.com/v0.2/docs/integrations/text_embedding/) value should be a provided for the `embedding` parameter.
+- A [dense embeddings](https://python.langchain.com/v0.2/docs/integrations/text_embedding/) value should be provided for the `embedding` parameter.

 ```py
 from langchain_qdrant import RetrievalMode